 That was my last day there so didn’t get to do all I had planned – leaving something for my next visit.
-I won’t so long this time.
-Would have stayed longer but I had to get back to TO for my Pride gig & needed at least two days of rest to face that crowd.
-Population of Sydney maybe 32,000, number of people at Pride over 320,000 at any given hour.
+I won’t wait so long before my next visit.
+(2019 note – I did wait 7 years before visiting again.)
+I would have stayed longer but I had to get back to TO for my Pride gig & needed at least two days of rest to face that crowd.
+Population of Sydney maybe 32,000, number of people at Toronto Pride over 320,000 at any given hour.

 Here’s another of the Montaigne prompt pieces

 he didn’t cheat on his wife

 no one reported what he said

 was brave when needed

 got things done with little or no fuss